Zierax/Zierax/README.md

 - 👋 Hi, I’m @Zierax or Ziad
 -
-- 👀 I’m a multifaced specialist i have a lot of skills like fullstack, cybersecurity, graphic design ,marketing
+- 👀 I’m a multifaced specialist, I have a lot of skills like fullstack, cybersecurity, graphic design ,marketing and I can write with both hands
 -
 - 🌱 I’m currently improve my self in these field above
 -